Peculiar velocities in the early universe: Peculiar velocities in pressureless matter

 Equations (\ref{tv''1}) and (\ref{vddot1}) monitor the linear evolution of peculiar velocities in pressureless matter in a tilted almost-FRW universe.
 The former holds in the tilted frame of the real observes and the latter in that of their Hubble-flow counterparts respectively.
 One may therefore apply the above to baryonic ``dust'' after recombination and to low-energy CDM species before, as well as after, decoupling.

 Before proceeding to the solution of (\ref{tv''1}) and/or (\ref{vddot1}), certain technical comments are in order.
 Both expressions are inhomogeneous differential equations, of which only the homogeneous component is analytically solvable.\footnote{It should be noted that the inhomogeneity/homogeneity of (\ref{tv''1}) and (\ref{vddot1}) refers only to the nature of these differential equations and not to the inhomogeneity/homogeneity of the host spacetime.} We will therefore only solve the homogeneous parts of (\ref{tv''1}) and (\ref{vddot1}).
 Then, strictly speaking, our results apply to relatively large scales, where the spatial gradients seen on the right-hand side of these two expressions are expected to be subdominant.
 Having said that, the full solution of an inhomogeneous differential equation is formed by the full solution of its homogenous component and by a partial solution of the inhomogeneous equation.
 In practice, this means that solving the full differential equation will not make any real physical difference, unless the partial solution grows faster than the faster growing mode of the homogeneous solution.
 Put another way, if solving the homogeneous components of (\ref{tv''1}), (\ref{vddot1}) leads to a growing mode for the peculiar velocity field, the solution of the full equations can only increase the growth rate.
+Note, however, that in the (fairly unlikely) case the partial solution grows as fast as the fastest growing homogeneous mode, the outcome of Eqs.~(\ref{tv''1}), (\ref{vddot1}) may not be as straightforward.

 The homogeneous component of (\ref{tv''1}) was solved in~\cite{TT}, assuming an Einstein-de Sitter background universe with $\Omega=1$ and $H=2/3t$.
 Indeed, written on such a background, the homogeneous parts of Eqs.~(\ref{tv''1}) and (\ref{vddot1}) reduce to